We specialize in scalable spirulina cultivation projects based on our 1000L Photo-Bioreactor

 What is Spirulina?

-Spirulina (Athrospira platensis) is a microscopic blue-green algae, or cyanobacteria, that grows in highly alkaline bodies of water.
+Spirulina (Limnospira platensis) is a microscopic blue-green algae, or cyanobacteria, that grows in highly alkaline bodies of water.
 Cyanobacteria, just like green plants, photosynthesize.
 That is, they capture the sun’s energy and use it to make carbohydrates from CO2.

 In nature, Spirulina grows in mineral-rich lakes that are often found near volcanoes or places with thermal activity.
 The largest Spirulina lakes include Lake Texcoco in Mexico, lakes along the Great Rift Valley in East-Africa; and Lake Chad in Central Africa.